caratofficial/stock-final/README.md

 -address
 -phone number
--a save button to save supplier to the collection
+-a save button to save supplier to the collection when users save informations completed it will show a text.
 ```

 The Supplier Management Page has the following functionalities.